Open-Systems-Pharmacology/ASCPT-Satelite-OSPS-Workshops/README.md

 ## AGENDA

-As use-cases for above learnings, we will develop PBPK models for small molecules and biologics and a PB-QSP model for antibody-drug conjugates (ADC) treatment of tumor growth.
-In detail (preliminary agenda):
+The use-cases within the workshops will be based on published examples.
+We will develop PBPK models for small molecules for DDI and pediatric populations and PBPK models for biologics (antibody-drug conjugates (AsDC)), which we develop into a PB-QSP model for treatment of tumor growth.

+The two workshop days are scheduled as follows:

 ### Day 1